Your registration fee includes: A place to set up your own tent, all meals, snacks (when applicable), and all activities.

 There is hot water for showering, indoor lavatories and toilets, porta-potties (to make it easier on the septic system), a shelter for serving meals, a commercial-style kitchen, a large hot tub, a beautiful meeting room, a fire pit and much more.

-All meals will be planned and prepared by volunteer campers under the supervision of the Kitchen Queen, and will include vegan and vegetarian choices.
+All meals will be planned and prepared by volunteer campers under the supervision of the Kitchen Queen, and will be vegetarian with vegan choices.
 Breakfast will be self-serve “continental” style, unless the KQ & Crew feel particularly ambitious.
 Lunches and dinners will be nutritious and filling.

 Most of the Lotus Ranch property of 40-acres is wooded and there is ample space for designated camping areas reached by easy trails.
 All are a short and pleasant walk to the main lodge.
 You’ll be provided with a map and someone to guide you, if needed.

-Yes, except for the small meadow behind the gabezo, which will be roped off to preserve the natural grass, and around the owner’s house.
+Yes, except for the small meadow behind the gabezo (pictured on the home page), which will be roped off to preserve the natural grass, and around the owner’s house.
 Lotus Ranch is an environmentally-protected area, so campers are expected to be stewards of the land.
 Preventing fires is paramount.

 The retreat facility and grounds are completely private and enclosed, so faeries are free to wear nothing at all times, including during meals (which are eaten outdoors, unless it rains).
 You are invited to wear as much or as little as you like, the more outrageous the better.